 It is actually reported that there is sexual immorality among you, and such sexual immorality as is not even named among the Gentiles; that a man has his father’s wife!

 a.
-The term sexually immorality is the ancient Greek word “porneia.”
+It is actually reported that there is sexual immorality among you: The term sexually immorality is the ancient Greek word “porneia.”
 It broadly refers to all types of sexual activity outside of marriage (including homosexuality).

 i.
 Originally, “porneia” just referred to going to prostitutes; but before New Testament times, the Jewish community used the word to refer to any kind of extramarital sex, including homosexuality.
 This is its sense in the New Testament.

 ii.
 Commentators on the word porneia: “The Scripture by this word comprehends all species of unlawful mixtures.”
 (Poole) It “must be understood in its utmost latitude of meaning, as implying all kinds of impurity.”
 (Clarke)

 iii.
 “Porneia” so often appears first in New Testament “sin lists,” but not because the first Christians had a lot of “hang-ups” about sex.
 Instead, it is because the area of sex was one of the most dramatic places where the ethics of Greek culture clashed with the ethics of Jesus.
 Sexual immorality was an accepted fact of life for the common person in Greek culture, but it was not to be so among the followers of Jesus.